bisq-network/bisq-website/roadmap.md

 - Request initial data from several seed nodes instead of only one for more redundancy
 - Optimize fee estimation policy for taker
 - Add new altcoins: DeepOnion, WILD Token
-- Deactivate stream isolation (hidden service are stream isolated by default)
+- Deactivate stream isolation (hidden services are stream isolated by default)
 - Fix wrong year at backup file name
 - Fix NullPointer exception at seed word restore if data is not set
 - Suppurt cmd+Enter shortcut for sending a dispute message